MarcinPlodzien/Deep-Q-Reinforcement-learning-for-quantum-circuit-compilation-from-Scratch/README.md

 # Deep-Q-Reinforcement-learning-for-quantum-state-compilation-from-Scratch

-Simple and straightforward educational implementation of a deep Q-learning agent for quantum circuit compilation task.
+Simple and straightforward educational implementation of a Deep-Q-learning and Double-Deep-Q-learning agent for quantum circuit compilation task.

 Code contains:
 1. Implementation of the Environment representing quantum state of L-qubit system with set of actions given by predefined quantum gates.